-The layout to turbines, access roads, and transmission facilities was designed to avoid direct impacts to natural vegetation and aquatic and marine habitat.
+The layout to turbines, access roads, and transmission facilities was designed to avoid direct impacts to natural vegetation and watercourses.
 However, potential impacts may include:

 • In the event that there is uncontrolled release of hazardous materials in to the environment through accidental spillage it could have adverse effects on terrestrial, aquatic and marine habitat and species, soil, groundwater quality and human health and safety.